 While all production elements should be considered, at least one technical element (the set design, lighting design, sound design or video design) must be thoroughly investigated.
 This should be demonstrated through appropriate references and documentation.

-Any digital files for your project should be submitted EITHER as a single PDF with all elements; OR as a compressed .zip folder containing all the required elements.
-It must be clearly titled with your name as follows: fullname_project_BFATSM_2024.
+Any digital files for your project should be submitted EITHER as a single PDF, with all elements; OR as a compressed zip folder containing all the required elements.
+You will send these documents via email.
+This email will be provided on completion of Round One.
+It must be clearly titled with your name as follows: fullname_project_BFATSM_2025.

 How to prepare for your interview